About this listing

 Please contact us with your ideas.

 A word about pricing: since the space is a flexible space, the pricing has to be flexible.
 It can't be fair that a wedding pays the same rent as a poetry reading.
-So I have divided the space into 4 categories of rental:
+So I do the best I can.

-HOUSE MANAGER: for some moderate events and most intensive events, any event on a weekend or any event with booze you need to have a house manager to help out.
+HOUSE MANAGER: for most events you need to have a house manager to help out.
 They cost $25 an hour and they are helpful and fun, but will not wash dishes or work the door.

 Backyard is off limits after 9PM so as not to disturb the neighbors.